-- Complete Home Health ICD-10-CM Diagnosis Coding Manual, 2021.
-Available for purchase in the DecisionHealth online store. - Complete Home Health ICD-10-CM Diagnosis Coding Manual, 2020\ - Any other vendor's ICD-10 coding manual (2020 or 2021 Edition)
+- Complete Home Health ICD-10-CM Diagnosis Coding Manual, 2022.
+Available for purchase in the DecisionHealth online store. - Complete Home Health ICD-10-CM Diagnosis Coding Manual, 2021\ - Any other vendor's ICD-10 coding manual (2021 or 2022 Edition)

-In addition to the above referenced coding manual, for the HCS-H exam, you may take the FY2021 official guidelines provided here into the testing room.
+In addition to the above referenced coding manual, you may take the FY2022 official guidelines provided here into the testing room.
 Please note, only the watermarked guidelines provided through this link will be allowed into the testing room as an additional resource.

-\Note, BMSC recommends a current code year, 2021, coding manual be used when taking the HCS-H exam.
+\Note, BMSC recommends a current code year, 2022, coding manual be used when taking the HCS-H exam.

-Electronic code look-up systems are NOT allowed in the testing room.
-A hard copy coding manual is the only allowable resource

-A hard copy coding manual and watermarked guidelines are the only allowable resources
+Note: Electronic code look-up systems are NOT allowed in the testing room whether at a testing center or for an exam taken by remote proctor.
+A hard copy coding manual and watermarked guidelines are the only allowable resources.